How to Make Traditional Homemade Sauerkraut (+ Video)Updated: April 05, 2018 Fermented Foods, Fermented Foods, Recipes, Videos

 Leave on the counter for 3 days and then refrigerate.

-The flavor of the sauerkraut improves over time and the sauerkraut will last many months in your refrigerator or cool cellar.
+The flavor of the homemade sauerkraut improves over time.
+It will last many months in your refrigerator or cool cellar.